olajio/Elasticsearch_Cluster_Operational_Review/OCC_cluster_review.md

 1. **Verify expected state.** Is this cluster supposed to be ingesting?
 If yes, this is the headline finding — every CDM ingestion path is silent.
 Six weeks since the most recent provisioning wave (2026-03-17) with no documents arriving suggests broken pipelines.
 2. **If this cluster should be receiving data:** check the upstream Logstash / pipeline configuration pointing at this cluster.
 Given the past CDM pipeline silent-failure pattern (`Connection reset by peer`), this is the same failure mode at scale.
 Three dedicated ingest nodes were provisioned to handle this traffic, suggesting the volume was expected to be substantial.
 3. **Investigate why trending indices have a generation 2 (`-6-000002`).** Something rolled them over.
 Was it intentional template change?
 An accidental rollover via the API?
-If unintended, the answer affects how you interpret the empty state.
+If unintended, the answer affects how the empty state should be interpreted.
 4. **Investigate the master node load** on `instance-0000000005`.
 Sustained 7 load with no real workload is unexpected.
 5. **Investigate the dictionary indices.** `cdm_cve_dictionary`, `cdm_kev_dictionary`, `cdm_software_dictionary`, `cdm_directive_dictionary`, `cdm_threat` should all be populated by their respective seed/sync jobs.
 All five are empty.
 These are usually pulled by a separate scheduled job, not by Logstash — worth checking whether those refresh jobs even target this cluster.
-6. **Standardize the trending index naming pattern.** Either use `-6-0000001` (seven digits) or `-6-000001` (six digits) consistently across all CDM trending indices.
+6. **Standardize the trending index naming pattern.** Either `-6-0000001` (seven digits) or `-6-000001` (six digits) should be used consistently across all CDM trending indices.
 Mixed conventions invite tooling bugs.
 7. **Consider right-sizing the frozen and ingest tiers** if the deployment is going to remain idle.
 With no data flowing in, three ingest nodes and a 1 TB frozen node are unused capacity.

-Happy to dig deeper into any of these — particularly the silent-ingestion-path diagnosis if this cluster is supposed to be live, or to help reconcile the mixed trending naming generations.